JD95/Fingerprint/README.md

     - SDL2-2.0.4\lib\x86
     - glew-2.0.0-win32\glew-2.0.0\lib\Release\Win32
     - SOIL (wherever you put the SOIL.lib you build in Step 2)
+  - Linker -> Input -> Additional Dependencies
+    - glew32.lib
+    - SDL2.lib
+    - SDL2main.lib
+    - SOIL.lib
+    - opengl32.lib

 Step 4:
   - Properties -> Linker -> System -> SubSystem: make sure that it is Console (/SUBSYSTEM:CONSOLE)

+Step 5:
+  - Build the project, it will fail but create a Debug folder in the main directory of the project.
+  - From glew-2.0.0\bin\Release\Win32 copy glew32.dll and paste it into the newly created debug folder where the project's .exe has been built
+  - From SDL2-2.0.4\lib\x86 copy SDL2.dll into the same location as glew32.dll